-Beat the Saskatchewan summer heat as you paddle out on a canoe, kayak or stand-up paddleboard to one of Wascana Lake's many constructed islands, or take a leisurely cruise with Ferry Boat Tours.
+Paddle out on a canoe, kayak or stand-up paddleboard to one of Wascana Lake's many constructed islands, or take a leisurely cruise with Ferry Boat Tours.
 Wascana Centre, one of the largest urban parks in North America, is an oasis in the middle of the city and an excellent venue for walking, cycling and jogging.
 The park is also home to the 23-acre Wascana Lake Migratory Bird Sanctuary, where you might spot some wild creatures, from painted turtles and wetland birds to pelicans and cormorants.

-New dinosaur in town
+New dino in town

 Move over, Megamunch.
-In May 2019, the Royal Saskatchewan Museum's newest star attraction will make his debut.
-Scotty, the most massive Tyrannosaurus rex in the world, will call the Regina museum his second home (his first is the T.rex Discovery Centre in Eastend).
-The addition of this exhibit means major redevelopment to the current space with two-storey viewing of the dinosaur skeleton replica and gathering space.
+The Royal Saskatchewan Museum's newest star attraction has arrived.
+Scotty, the most massive Tyrannosaurus rex in the world, has made the Regina museum a second home (the first is the T.rex Discovery Centre in Eastend).
+The incredible replica requires two storeys if you want to take it all in.